Ik-kiren/ft_vox/README.md

 * Movements:
   * WASD, SpaceBar and Shift to move the camera
+  * Up arrow to augment movement speed, Down arrow to decrease it
   * Left click on close blocks to destroy them

 * Modes:
   * R to activate/deactivate shadowmap
   * T to activate/deactivate CelShading
   * Y to activate/deactivate Polygon Lines
+  * V to unfocus the mouse

 # :book: Libraries